suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 5. Select the indicator.
 6. Select the date range and other input parameters based on the indicator
 7. In case you would like to learn more about the indicator click on the link that says "TO learn more about current indicator please click here"

+## Inputs required from the user
+1. Ticker of Stock
+2. Start Date
+3. End Date
+4. Short Window (or Window 1)
+5. Long Window (or Window 2)
+6. Signal Window (or Window 3/Window Atr)
+7. Indicator to be Visualized

+## Returns
+1. Link to the current indicator for people to refer to
+2. Interactive visualization of the current inidcator for set parameters
+3. Dynamically Changing Environment

 For any suggestions please email me.